tachiyomiorg/website/src/help/faq/README.md

 You do this by following the steps below.

 1. Go to <Navigation item="browse"/> → **SOURCES**.
-2. Click on <Navigation item="filter"/> on the top right corner.
+1. Click on <Navigation item="filter"/> on the top right corner.
-3. Scroll down until you find the language of your source and enable it.
+1. Scroll down until you find the language of your source and enable it.

 #### Why can't I restore my backup?
 To restore backups, **Tachiyomi** requires to have extensions installed for the respective manga you want to restore.

-#### Why can't I find manga when searching catalogs?
+#### Why can't I find manga when searching Browse?
 It might be because the title is worded differently.
 Follow any of the steps below:
 - Look up the title on a search engine like **Google** or a manga tracking service such as [AniList](https://anilist.co/home).
 - See which site has the series, often a single source will not satisfy all your needs.